moneytree/moneytree-link-android-sdk/README.md

 - The details page of a specific service.
 - The settings page of a connected service, if for example the user needs to remove it from their account.
 - The services list/search screen.
 Pre-search/filtering of the services can be performed depending on the configuration of `VaultOpenServicesOptions` provided in `vaultOpenServicesOptions(...)`.
+- The start of the custom onboarding flow configured for your client (if configured).

 The `VaultOpenServicesOptions` object can be constructed using its `Builder`: